 “A goal without a plan is just a wish” Antoine de Saint-Exupéry

-Goal setting is a power tool that can help to motivate and focus your energy.
+Setting long term goals is a power tool that can help to motivate and focus your energy.
 The first step in goal setting is to sit down and take some time to think about your long term goals.
 This helps to create a long range plan with adventures to work towards in a logical progression.
 Long term goals are divided into three categories.

 Dream Adventures Or Bucket List Trips